Scanning, OCR and PDF

 }

-Note: Tesseract assumes the images to be scanned at 300dpi, if you are using a different resolution make sure to tell tesseract using the --dpi option.
+Note on DPI settings: Tesseract assumes the images to be scanned at 300dpi, if you are using a different resolution make sure to tell tesseract using the --dpi option.

 PDF creation and manipulation